 I primarily work with perinatal and post-partum depression & anxiety; I have a special interest in working with life transitions (good ones too), grief and loss, anxiety/panic, and trauma.

-You can find me at live music venues, art shows, playing with my puppy (okay, grown dog), at farmers markets with my husband, refining my foodie taste buds, or at home creating beautiful jewelry from copper wiring.
+You can find me at live music venues, art shows, playing with my puppy (okay, grown dog), at farmers markets with my family, refining my foodie taste buds, or at home creating beautiful jewelry from copper wiring.

 I work with a fusion of Solution Focused Therapy with a Family Systems touch and a sprinkle of Psychodynamic Theory.
 That means, we will work together to identify the problem and immediately begin brainstorming solutions to solve the problem.
 On that journey, we may identify family dynamics that contribute to the problem, along with experiences from earlier on in life that have shaped us.
 I have a sense of humor and utilize it in all domains of my life, and that means it stays with me as a therapist also.
 I also believe that sometimes, we just need a support system to be witness to our pain and struggle while we explore how to overcome it, and I'm happy to be that person for you.